Ross Hall 121

 The Queer Studies program at UW was approved in 2011.
 The minor draws upon the strengths of various departments to introduce both undergraduate and graduate students to the history, theory, and practice of the study of sexuality with an emphasis on gay, lesbian, bisexual, transgendered and queer lives.

 Courses encourage interdisciplinary thinking about the theoretical, historical and contemporary issues related to sexuality.
-Students across campus majoring in the social sciences, education, humanities, biological sciences and the arts can enhance their areas of specialization with the Queer Studies minor.
+Students with diverse primary interest areas may enhance their liberal arts education with a Queer Studies minor.

 The undergraduate minor will require 18 credit hours, courses listed below.
 The core class for the undergraduate minor, WMST 2000- Introduction to LGBTQ/NS Studies introduces students to the field of new sexuality studies, with an emphasis on gay, lesbian, bisexual, transgendered and queer lives.
 It lays the foundation for analysis of evidence regarding sexuality.
 With 15 hours of subsequent elective course work and the completion of the minor, undergraduate students meet the following interrelated academic goals: to identify and demonstrate knowledge of the significant contributions of LGBTQ peoples in America and in the world; to demonstrate knowledge about the social construction of sexuality; to demonstrate an understanding of the relationship of sexuality to current and historical issues, societies, and people, and to demonstrate the acquisition of skills to think and to write critically about issues of sexuality.
 To claim this minor, complete the Change of Major form (http://www.uwyo.edu/uwgrad/enrolled-students/forms/index.html#C-D) and submit it to the registrar.